statamic/migrator/README.md

 ## After migration

 Be sure to manually test your site, addressing all errors and warnings as you see fit.
-When you are finished and happy with your migration, feel free to delete your `site` folder from your v3 project root, and then run the following command:
+When you are finished and happy with your migration, feel free to delete your `site` and asset container folders from your v3 project root, and then run the following command:

 ```
 composer remove statamic/migrator